 Students must reapply for housing accommodations each academic year.
 NOTE: An academic year includes the fall, winter intersession and spring semesters.
 Summer accommodation requests must be submitted and reviewed on a separate basis, as Housing is limited and coordinated in designated areas.

-- Should your accommodation request be approved, Returning Students participating in the Housing Selection process will receive additional instructions in the beginning of March with a designated time to participate in the SAS Approved Accessible Housing pre-lottery selection process.
+- Should your accommodation request be approved, Returning Students participating in the Housing Selection process will receive additional instructions at the end of February outlining how and when they will receive their housing options for the following year.
 During the pre-selection process you will be offered an accommodation that meets your needs and is consistent with assignments that would be available to others in your class year.
 If you accept the assignment on that date, your Housing Selection for the upcoming semester will be complete.
 ONLY those students who opt to decline this offer may proceed through the general Housing Selection process at their originally scheduled date and time.

-- Students who submit requests after the February 15th deadline, and/or after the designated Housing Selection process will be wait-listed should a space that meets the accommodation become
+- Students who submit requests after the February 7th deadline, and/or after the designated Housing Selection process will be wait-listed should a space that meets the accommodation become available.

 New Students (entering First-year and Transfer students):